Resignation Letter for Personal Reasons (14 Best Examples)

 If possible, offer to help your employer with the transition process.
 This is considered good business etiquette, and it demonstrates your ability to look beyond yourself and focus on the employer’s needs.
 Besides, it is an excellent way to end your employment on the right note.

-For example, you could offer to help the employer find a replacement for you or offer to train and onboard them with the basics of the new role.
+You could offer to help the employer find a replacement for you or offer to train and onboard them with the basics of the new role.
 If you can be flexible about your official last day at the organization, you can also include an offer to stay longer to help make the transition smoother for your co-workers and employer.

 Ask questions